 After you buy an item on the Chrome Web Store, you have 30 minutes to cancel your purchase before your credit card is charged.
-The 30-minute cancellation period begins when your credit card is authorized for the purchase in Google Wallet.
+The 30-minute cancellation period begins when your credit card is authorized for the purchase in Google Payments.

 Note: If you buy the app a second time, the sale is final and your credit card will be charged.

 To cancel an app or app subscription you just bought:

 - Select the app you wish to cancel.

 - On the details page, click Cancel.
 If you don't see this option, your 30-minute window has expired.

 - You will receive a confirmation email.
 You may see a pending charge on your credit card, but it'll disappear.